Norwich City have already confirmed the shape of their 2026/27 pre-season schedule, giving Philippe Clement a defined runway before the new campaign.

 Clement Has A Clear Preparation Window

-That balance should be important for Norwich after a summer of squad movement and international commitments.
+That balance should be important after a summer of squad movement and international commitments.

-Supporters will naturally focus on signings, but the pre-season rhythm is where those decisions become a team.
-Norwich now have that framework in place.
+Supporters will naturally focus on signings, but the pre-season rhythm is where those decisions become a side.

 The Osasuna date should offer the clearest public checkpoint, while the Cambridge game gives Clement a final tune-up without turning every selection detail into a talking point.